baurfamily/hackers-evolution/Examples.md

 ## HELC Language examples

+### Bugs

+* Currently, if you insert a # as the only instruction in the REPL, it will insert a 1 intead of a 0.

 ## Comments

 Not considered part of the language, per se, but you can use `:` and `;` to mark the beginning/end of comments.
 Whitespace is already considered no-ops, so you can have newlines in the program and/or comments.